Bicycle helmet: Required helmet use in cycling sport

 Historically, road cycling regulations set by the sport's ruling body, Union Cycliste Internationale (UCI), did not require helmet use, leaving the matter to individual preferences and local traffic laws.
 The majority of professional cyclists chose not to wear helmets, citing discomfort and claiming that helmet weight would put them in a disadvantage during uphill sections of the race.

 The first serious attempt by the UCI to introduce compulsory helmet use was 1991 Paris–Nice race, which resulted in a riders' strike, and UCI abandoned the idea.

 While voluntary helmet use in professional ranks rose somewhat in the 1990s, the turning point in helmet policy was the March 2003 death of Andrei Kivilev at the Paris–Nice.
 The new rules were introduced on 5 May 2003, with the 2003 Giro d'Italia being the first major race affected.
 The 2003 rules allowed for discarding the helmets during final climbs of at least 5 kilometres in length; subsequent revisions made helmet use mandatory at all times.

-Effectiveness

-Meta-analyses

-There are several meta-analyses and reviews that synthesize and evaluate the results of multiple case-control studies.
-A 1999 Cochrane review of case-control studies of bicycle helmets by Thompson et al., a team funded by the helmet industry and based largely on the authors' own primary research, said that "helmets provide a 63 to 88% reduction in the risk of head, brain and severe brain injury for all ages of bicyclists.
-Helmets provide equal levels of protection for crashes involving motor vehicles (69%) and crashes from all other causes (68%).
-Injuries to the upper and mid facial areas are reduced 65%."

-A 2001 meta-analysis commissioned by the Australian government said that there was "overwhelming evidence in support of helmets for preventing head injury and fatal injury".
-A 2012 re-analysis, by Elvik, concluded that the 2001 meta-analysis "was influenced by publication bias and time-trend bias that was not controlled for.
-As a result, the analysis reported inflated estimates of the effects of bicycle helmets".
-Elvik writes "When the risk of injury to head, face or neck is viewed as a whole, bicycle helmets do provide a small protective effect.
-This effect is statistically significant in older studies.
-New studies, summarised by a random-effects model of analysis, indicate only a statistically non-significant protective effect".

-As a result of a challenge to the accuracy of the meta-analysis, the National Highway Traffic Safety Administration removed the language, "up to 85 percent effective" from their web site.
+Injury reduction

+There is consistent scientific evidence that bicycle helmets reduce the severity of head injuries, particularly serious injuries, in accidents, although they are less useful when a motor vehicle is involved.